nicnosis/iu-courses/j463/gfx-syllabus.md

 **LOCATION** - Franklin Hall 003
 **SECTIONS**
-36278 - Meets MW 08:30AM - 10:30AM
+36278 - Meets Mon/Wed, 8:30AM - 10:30AM
 **INSTRUCTOR** - Nic Aguirre - naguirre@indiana.edu
 **OFFICE HOURS** - FF M130S (Stack 4), Friday 10:00A - 11:00A

 ## Description
 Graphic design is everywhere.
 It is used to communicate, persuade, express feelings and establish identity.
 In today's digital landscape, graphic design has never been more prevalent.
 It determines how you read and process information, and what ideas you associate with visual imagery.

 Graphic design is a powerful tool for conveying ideas and messages.
 Fundamentally, it is about communication.
 This course is designed to give you skills that will serve you in other disciplines.
-You will learn a powerful visual language that can be applied to any visual medium.
+You will learn a powerful visual language that can be applied to any graphical medium.

 ### Prerequisites
 ```